wp-plugins/my-custom-css/readme.txt

 == Upgrade Notice ==

-= 1.3 =
+= 1.4 =

-* More change in code (now use css file instead of inline code) and usability!
+* Just an issue with safari browser!

 == Changelog ==

+= 1.4 =

+* Fix a small issue in "@import url()" (add ";") with safari browser!

 = 1.3 =

-* When you click on "Save" now code is save both on database and also in file "my_style.css[+ '?filemtime' to fix browser cache]" (made and updated via db+php only if is present css code).
-Thanks to this i can see custom css code in admin panel via database and put in source via file with '@import url("my_style.css[+ '?filemtime' to fix browser cache]")'.
-I think (and hope) that can optimize source code view and time load!
+* Now code is saved both on database and also in file "my_style.css[+ '?filemtime' to fix browser cache]" when you click on "Save" (made and updated via db+php only if is present css code).
+Thanks to this I can see custom css code in admin panel via database and put in source via file with '@import url("my_style.css[+ '?filemtime' to fix browser cache]")'.
+I think (and hope) that this can optimize source code view and time load!
 * New "Save" button in plugin page (fixed via css in top right position)!
 * New "Top" button in bottom right position (classic "anchor" top button)!
 * Many other code clean and optimization!